Road trip to Kumbh Mela – Part II

 Once again, how to describe the place and event is difficult.

 It is what I imagine a refugee camp would be like.
-Sort of organised crowded temporary housing with vendors and all the resources of a city.
+Sort of organised, crowded, temporary housing with vendors and all the resources of a city.
 This city has a religious purpose, full of pilgrims.

 The next morning we are up at 5am because there are things happening.
-Ajeet is going to immerse in the Ganges and must be done before dawn.
-Needless to say everyone is going to the river before dawn and it is too daunting to try to get over the crowded one way there bridge across the river.
+Ajeet is going to immerse in the Ganges and it must be done before dawn.
+Needless to say everyone is going to the river before dawn and it is too daunting to try to get over the crowded one way “there” bridge across the river.

-The reason the there bridge was so crowded was due to a procession of Babas and their followers.
+The reason the “there” bridge was so crowded was due to a procession of Babas and their followers.

 There are a lot of them here and I imagine a Baba of the Year competition as they try to outdo each other with colour and the number of followers and other events.